 It can be depending on your healthy lifestyle goals!
 I always try to look for/purchase authentic pasta made with durum wheat flour – organic if possible.

 This really depends on what ingredient it is in pesto that you can’t eat/or dislike.
 The sky is the limit when it comes to pesto and you can swap out basil for another herb (or even carrot tops!).
 You can swap pine nuts for another type of nut (cashew, walnuts etc).
 You can skip the cheese for nutritional yeast.
 Pesto (however you make it) is what gives this dish it’s signature pesto pasta flavor, so I don’t recommend omitting it entirely.

 As much as my family loves this as a main pasta dinner recipe, there are many other ways you can enjoy it!

 - As a side dish: A smaller portion is great when served with healthy turkey burgers, lemon baked cod or choose one of 65 healthy chicken recipes!

-- Toss it with a protein: Keep it plant based with air fryer tofu (or pan fried tofu) or use one of the easiest healthy chicken breast recipes.
+- Toss it with a protein: Keep it plant based with crispy fried tofu recipe or use one of the easiest healthy chicken breast recipes.

 - Along with a side salad: Veggies lovers rejoice!
 Serve this veggie loaded pesto pasta with lemon kale salad, lettuce salad recipe, spinach salad or even grilled romaine.